kavigupta/kavigupta.github.com/_posts/2017-01-13-Circle-Tree-as-a-Calculator.md

 IMAGE: plus-5-3-red3

 And now we have the result, 8.
 Now, you can probably see how the addition works: it "adds" two numbers in the way that if you have 3 things and you have 5 things, and you put them next to each other, you have 8 things.
-OK, so maybe *powerful* wasn't exactly the best way of putting it.
+So that's not the most intelligent way to add.
 But addition's not all we can do.

 ## Multiplication